“Time & Space in the Temples & Pyramids”

 Flights within Egypt – Cairo/Luxor and Aswan/Cairo – are included.

-DAY 1 – Sunday, November 3, 2024: Arrivals in Cairo.
-Welcome meeting, Dashur – Red & Bent Pyramids, Memphis.
+DAY 2 – Saturday, January 23, 2027: Welcome meeting, Sightseeing: Dashur – Red & Bent Pyramids, Memphis.

-Hotel: Giza hotel nIght #1.
+Hotel: Giza hotel night #2.
 Meal: BB, L.

 We spend time inside the Red Pyramid (nearly as large as Giza’s Great Pyramid) and then have the opportunity for an unforgettable walk across the open desert to the Bent Pyramid.
 The desert is rich with inspiration and the vastness is exhilarating.
+You can also climb inside the Bent Pyramid, but it is quite strenuous, so not for the feint of heart!
 The Bent Pyramid was a key center of worship during the Middle Kingdom and was much more important than Giza at that time.
-The Bent pyramid is the only pyramid to retain most of its original casing stones.
-The Black Pyramid (Middle Kingdom mud brick) can also be seen from here.
+It is also the only pyramid to retain most of its original casing stones.

 After lunch in the Sakkara area, we visit the ancient capital city of Memphis.
 This was constructed of mudbricks so not much remains, but there are some interesting artifacts on display – the Alabaster Sphinx, the huge fallen statue of Ramesses II, and a number of other statues.